electrikmilk/cherrilang.org/language/types.md

 @raw = 'i\'m text'
 ```

-Raw text cancels out interpolation other than single quotes.
+Raw text cancels out interpolation other than escaped single quotes.
 As a result they compile much faster than standard text literals.

+One caveat to raw text is that it is not allowed in Dictionaries or Arrays.
+This is due to the fact that a dictionary or array must be valid JSON objects.

 ### Number